Laarryy/clippyv2/README.md

  ### Update Listener
  ___
- This listener will gently remind people that Luckperms already works on 1.16 if they send a message that contains the keywords "1.16" and "update".
+ This listener will gently remind people that Luckperms already works on 1.16 if they send a message that contains the keywords "1.16" and "update", among others.

+ ### Log Listener, Util, Storage Combo
+ ___
+ This listener prints the creation of every new message (except those in the logs channel) to a log file, as well as everything Clippy logs.
+It uses a custom format for fitting as much information in as little space as possible.
+Each log file will fill up to approximately 1GB before the bot automatically rotates to a new one, and up to 100 log files will be created.
+ After 100 GB of pure text logs accumulate, it's definitely time to zip them up and move them out, to start fresh.

  ___
  ___